MidimasterSoft/BlitzMax-Miniaudio-Wrapper/README.md

 ## Known Issues

-Runs perfect on BlitzMax Windows in RELEASE and DEBUG mode Runs perfect on BlitzMax MAC OsX in RELEASE mode, but V1.27 crashes on BlitzMax DEBUG mode.
+Runs perfect on BlitzMax ##Windows in RELEASE and DEBUG mode.
+Runs perfect on BlitzMax ##MAC ##OsX in RELEASE mode, but V1.27 crashes on Mac DEBUG mode.
 We work on a solution...

 ## Example